FuseByExample/camel-fabric-reverse-proxy/Readme.md

 The routing is limited, although the pieces are in place to expand on it.

-The assumption is that each group of webservices to load balance against has one and only one url context path (for e.g., /context/path/foo)
+The assumption is that each group of RESTFull services to load balance against has one and only one url context path (for e.g., /context/path/foo)

 What this does is take a request, determine how to map the path to the fabric cluster name and then